ChannelEngine: product feeds

 |EAN||Product GTIN (EAN, ISBN, UPC)||8710400311140|

-While not mandatory, we strongly recommend supplying the following attributes in your feed(s):
+While not mandatory, it is highly recommend to provide the following attributes in your feed.

-The following are not required, although in some situations conditionally required (like the MerchantGroupNo):
+The following fields are not required, although in some situations they may be conditionally required (e.g.: MerchantGroupNo).

 |Discount %||The difference between the sale price and the MSRP in percentage||47.92|